Flocky Flocky

-"Flocky Flocky" is a song by American rapper Don Toliver, released on October 8, 2021 from his second studio album Life of a Don.
+"Flocky Flocky" is a song by American rapper Don Toliver, released on October 8, 2021 from his second studio album Life of a Don and released as a single with a music video on October 11, 2021.
 It features American rapper Travis Scott.
 The song was produced by Cardo, Dez Wright and Mu Lean.

 Background

 A snippet of the song surfaced online in October 2020.

 Following the release of Life of a Don, Don Toliver told Ebro Darden on Apple Music 1:

 "Flocky Flocky" was one regular studio recording day I had and [Travis Scott] randomly […] came to my session and just pulled up on me.
 I already had that record, I just did that record before he walked in.
 He pulled up and instantly laid his verse down.
 I was just happy man, I was just happy he pulled up to the session, period.
 Seeing him get on the mic and doing that verse was exciting.

 In December 2021, Mu Lean released a video in which he walks through the production process of the song.